codehero/reprint/README.md

 ------
  * **Arrangment**: The conversion specifier syntax is derived from the structure of the ASCII table.
 See the reprint syntax diagram.
  * **Field Header**: Indicates start of conversion specifier.
 The `\f` header starts a formatted specifier.
 The `\b` header starts a binary specifier.
  * **Modifiers**: Parameters that control the conversion behaviour.
-There are 4 flags, 3 2-bit mini registers, and 7 full registers of a platform dependent size.
+There are 4 flags, 3 2-bit selector registers, and 7 full registers of a platform dependent size.
 For each register, there is a corresponding DEFINED flag, which is set if the user specified a register value.
 Full register values are either passed in the data or specified in decimal or octal immediately preceding the register symbol.
  * **Input Specifier**: Every conversion specifier ends with exactly one input specifier.
 The input specifier identifies the type of data to be converted.
 The combination of the Field Header and the Input Specifier determine the function of the Modifiers.
 There are 64 possible input specifiers.

 reprint symbols